tigerwill90/fox/README.md

 #### Hostname validation & restrictions

-Hostnames are validated to conform to [the LDH (letters, digits, hyphens) rule](https://datatracker.ietf.org/doc/html/rfc3696.html#section-2).
+Hostnames are validated to conform to the [LDH (letters, digits, hyphens) rule](https://datatracker.ietf.org/doc/html/rfc3696.html#section-2)
+(lowercase only) and SRV-like "underscore labels".
 Wildcard segments within hostnames, such as {a}.b.c/, are exempt from LDH validation since they act as placeholders rather than actual domain labels.
 As such, they do not count toward the hard limit of 63 characters per label, nor the 255-character limit for the full hostname (including periods).
-Internationalized domain names (IDNs) should be specified using an ASCII (Punycode) representation.
+Internationalized domain names (IDNs) should be specified using an ASCII
+(Punycode) representation.

 The DNS specification permits a trailing period to be used to denote the root, e.g., `a.b.c` and `a.b.c.` are equivalent,